-A number of BURSARIES are available to parents who cannot afford the full fees.
-Bursary Application Forms are available upon request from our Admissions Office and applications should be submitted by the end of March of your daughter’s Grade 7 year, before she comes to write our Academic Benchmark Test in May.
-These applications are handled by a separate Bursary Committee who work independently from the Admissions Committee.
-Bursaries are awarded to families based solely on financial need.
+Financial Assistance is available to parents who cannot afford the full fees.
+Application Forms are available upon request from the Admissions Office (once the applicant has been registered) and should be submitted by 20 April of the applicant’s Grade 7 year.
+These applications are assessed by a separate committee which works independently from the Admissions Committee and are awarded based solely on financial need.

 DISCONTINUATION OF SCHOLARSHIPS

 The St Anne’s Board supported a proposal that from 2015, St Anne’s no longer offers any new scholarships.
-The bulk of the money has instead be used to fund bursaries, which are awarded on the basis of financial need.
+The bulk of the money has instead be used for Financial Aid, which is awarded on the basis of financial need.

 Download the Current Fees Form

 FOR ENTRY IN TO HIGHER GRADES (GRADE 8 – 11):

 Initial contact should be made with staff in the Admissions office – either verbally, or by email.
 This will establish whether or not to continue with an application.
 If an application is made, the following documents should be submitted to the Admissions office: